-There are 3.2 million acres of privately owned forest land in Massachusetts and 310,000 acres of State Forests and Parks.
+There are 3.2 million acres of privately and publicly owned forest land in Massachusetts of which 310,000 acres are State Forests, Parks and Reservations.
 Municipal watershed lands cover 245,000 acres and there are 351 municipalities with associated urban trees and forests.
 The Bureau serves all of these owners and the forest they care for through the programs listed below.
 If you have questions or simply care about the forests of Massachusetts this is a good place to start.

 Since 1911, the Massachusetts’ Department of Conservation and Recreation’s Bureau of Forest Fire Control has been providing aid, assistance, and advice to the Commonwealth’s cities and towns through its Wildfire Mission.